PCB Design Variant Management to Synchronize Designs

 Generate variant reports for documentation.

-When a component or parameter needs to be changed In an enterprise environment where you have centralized component libraries, Altium can update the schematic or PCB files from those libraries, and now, for PCB design variants as well.
+When a component or parameter needs to be changed In an enterprise environment where you have centralized component libraries, Altium can update the schematic or PCB files from those libraries, and now, for PCB design variation as well.
 For any fitted or alternate part, you update parameters directly from the variant management dialog, as shown in Figure 4.
-You choose which parameter or component should be updated for any defined variant, giving you more freedom to make customized changes in a .
+You choose which parameter or variant components should be updated for any defined variant, giving you more freedom to make customized changes in a .

-Learn how to work with this new variant technology by downloading a free white paper.
+Learn how to work with this new BOM variants technology by downloading a free white paper.